jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 jet of steam escaping continually from a kettle.
 The instant that we heard it, Holmes sprang from the bed, struck a match, and lashed furiously with his cane at the bell- pull.

-### ADVENTURE VIII.
-THE ADVENTURE OF THE SPECKLED BAND 131

 “You see it, Watson?” he yelled.
 “You see it?”
 But I saw nothing.
 At the moment when Holmes struck the light I heard a low,